slatedocs/slate/source/includes/_issues.md

 display-ids | filter Issues with display-ids (separated by commas) |
 title_exact | filter by Issue name exact match; case sensitive! |
 title_like | filter by Issue name: case insensitive, phrase can be inside the name |
+relationships | shows entities linked to issues, should be equal to true  |